Tea Tree Oil For Piercings – How To Use And Possible Risks

 • May Cause Allergic Reactions: TTO is considered safe for external use unless you are allergic to it.
 Essential oils are potential allergens and may cause redness, rashes, swelling, itching, and hives.

-Avoid using tea tree oil if you are pregnant or lactating, as the safety and effects of using tea tree oil during pregnancy are unknown.
+While tea tree oil benefits human health in many ways, you should avoid using it if you are pregnant or lactating, as the safety and effects of using tea tree oil during pregnancy are unknown.

 Remember that tea tree oil for piercings is a complementary natural remedy and cannot replace medical treatments.
 Hence, always follow the doctor’s advice for proper wound care.
 Also, consult your doctor if you notice swelling, foul odor, pus, or blood on the piercing site.